Alonso-Rodrigues/Heavenly-Path-JS/README.md

     💡 ExpasionGame
 </h1>
 <h2>
-  📩 ExpasionGame features a dynamic scoring system and three difficulty levels.
+  📩 Game with a dynamic scoring system and three difficulty levels.
 </h2>

 ## 🚨About: